-47. The matter has been considered.
-As regards the submission of the Petitioner that the Commission had allowed expenses towards Mega insurance to Mejia 1, 2 & 3, CTPS 1, 2 & 3 etc, over and above the O&M expenses norms, it is noticed that the grant of Mega insurance was for the period prior to the period 2014-19 and was in exercise of the power to relax.
-However, the same was not allowed for other projects of the Petitioner.
-It is pertinent to mention that the Commission, while specifying the O&M norms for the period 2014-19, had considered 'insurance expenses' as part of the O&M expense calculations and had factored the same in the said norms.
+48. The matter has been considered.
+As regards, the submission of the Petitioner that the Commission had allowed expenses towards Mega insurance to Mejia 1, 2 & 3, CTPS 1, 2 & 3 etc, over and above the O&M expenses norms, it is noticed that the grant of Mega insurance was for the period prior to the 2014-19 tariff period and in exercise of its Power to Relax, but, the same was not allowed for other projects of the Petitioner.
+It is pertinent to mention that the Commission, while specifying the O&M norms for the period 2014-19, had considered insurance expenses as part of the O&M expense calculations and had factored the same in the said norms.
 Considering the above, we are not inclined to allow the expenses towards Mega Insurance over and above the O&M expense norms.

-(B) Impact of Goods and Service Tax (GST)
+B. Impact of Goods and Service Tax (GST)

-48. The Petitioner has claimed additional O&M expenses of Rs.
-0.21 lakh in 2017-18 and Rs.
-0.32 lakh in 2018-19 as impact of Goods and Service Tax (GST), including the apportioned impact with regard to DVC Headquarters, during the period 2014-19.
-DVPCA has submitted that the Petitioner's claim is in contravention to the provisions of 2014 Tariff Regulations and various orders of the Commission.
-In response, the Petitioner has clarified that the Commission in its order dated 14.3.2018 in Petition No. 13/SM/2017 and order dated 17.12.2018 in Petition No. 01/SM/2018 had considered the implementation of GST as 'change in law'.

-49. The submissions have been considered.
+- 49. The Petitioner has claimed additional O&M expenses of Rs.
+0.01 lakh for 2017-18 and Rs.
+0.02 lakh for 2018-19 as impact of Goods and Service Tax (GST), including the apportioned impact with regard to DVC Head Quarters, during the period 2014-19.
+DVPCA has submitted that the Petitioner's claim is extraneous to the provisions of 2014 Tariff Regulations and various orders of the Commission.
+The Petitioner in its rejoinder has submitted that the Commission in order dated 14.3.2018 in Petition No. 13/SM/2017 and order dated 17.12.2018 in Petition No. 01/SM/2018 had considered the implementation of GST as 'change in law'. - 50.
+The submissions have been considered.
 It is observed that the Commission while specifying the O&M expense norms for the period 2014-19 had considered taxes to form part of the O&M expense calculations and accordingly, had factored the same in the said norms.
 This is evident from paragraph 49.6 of the SOR (Statement of Objects and Reasons) issued with the 2014 Tariff Regulations, which is extracted hereunder:

-"49.6 With regards to suggestion received on other taxes to be allowed, the Commission while approving the norms of O&M expenses has considered the taxes as part of O&M expenses while working out the norms and therefore the same has already been factored in..."

-50. Further, the escalation rates considered in the O&M expense norms is only after accounting for the variations during the past five years of the period 2014-19, which in our view, takes care of any variation in taxes also.
-It is pertinent to mention that in case of reduction of taxes or duties, no reimbursement is ordered.
+- "49.6 With regards to suggestion received on other taxes to be allowed, the Commission while approving the norms of O&M expenses has considered the taxes as part of O&M expenses while working out the norms and therefore the same has already been factored in..." - 51.
+Further, the escalation rates considered in the O&M expense norms is only after accounting for the variations during the past five years of the 2014-19 tariff period, which in our view, takes care of any variation in taxes also.
+It is pertinent to mention that in case of reduction of taxes or duties; no reimbursement is ordered.
 In this background, we find no reason to grant additional O&M expenses towards impact of GST.

-(C) CISF Security Expenses
+C. CISF Security Expenses